the-real-t30d0r/xvolume/README.md

 # Overview

-XVolume is a Open Source Solana Volume/Buy-Sell Bot toolkit for macOS and Windows.
+XVolume is a Open Source Solana Buy-Sell Bot toolkit for macOS and Windows.
 It runs locally and offers the following features:

 - **Manage multiple wallets**: Each wallet manages its own SOL and SPL tokens.
 - **Multi-wallet operations**: Perform multi-wallet buys and sells of tokens seamlessly.